nathenharvey/customink.github.com/README.markdown

 1\.
 Note:

 * Update the blog in the same way you would update code
-* Merge into master completed posts ready to be published in the next push
 * Branch off of master or work locally for long running articles
+* Push into master completed posts ready to be published in the next push

 2\.
 Create a new post